MillerRabin/gates/README.md

 # Gates
+## Prepare to install

-Create .env file from env.example and fill database credentials
+  1. Create .env file from env.example and fill database credentials
+  2. Use make install to prepare database and generate hotwallets

 ## launch locally
-  php artisan serve
+  make server

-## launch as docker container
+## launch in docker container
+  make build -  to build docker image make run - to run image

 ## Reorganization strategy